EefPino/Project/README.md

 __External Components__

-(I do not know exactly which libraries I am going to use)
+(I do not know exactly which libraries I am going to use.)
 * d3-tip
 * SQLite